RF Guru

 - Two INOX 316 eye bolts for strain relief

-At RF.Guru Lab, all baluns are evaluated using EMC-standard dual-probe common-mode testing.
+At RF.Guru Lab, all current chokes are evaluated using EMC-standard dual-probe common-mode testing.
 One probe injects controlled CM current; another probe measures the CM current at the output.

 This yields true Common-Mode Rejection (CMR) curves based on actual current reduction — not differential-mode VNA S21 plots.